Moscow Elderly Told To Stay Home Or Escape Virus In Countryside - UrduPoint

 "You may not like it and even oppose it, but trust me, it is dictated by sincere concern for you," said the mayor, who has been tasked with heading Russia's overall coronavirus response.

-Russia has so far reported 438 infections, the majority of them in Moscow, the country's largest city with more than 12 million inhabitants.
+Russia has so far reported 438 infections, the majority of them in Moscow, its largest city with more than 12 million inhabitants.

 The country has gradually tightened restrictions, halting cultural and sports events, switching schools to distance learning and closing fitness clubs.
 It has also closed borders to almost all non-citizens.